azharichenko/alexzharichenko.me/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Student studying at the University of Pittsburgh, pursuing bachelors of science degrees in both Computer Science and Statistics.
-I'm an aspiring Machine Learning Engineer with interests in Data Mining, Distributed Systems, and High Performance Computing.

-I'm currently working as a Software Engineering Intern at Aurora Innovation under the Data Platforms team supporting their Data Mining Platform.
-I'm also a ML Research Assistant for the University of Pittsburgh's School of Computing and Information.
+I'm a Software Engineer at Aurora Innovation working on data mining autonomous driving data.
+I'm currently working towards becoming a data scientist through working on a masters in computer science, concentrating in machine learning, and in my current role at Aurora by working and support analytics work in my team and for the customers of my data mining platform.

-I've previously worked at places such as Uber ATG (now apart of Aurora Innovation), Komodo Analytics (local Pittsburgh Startup) CMU's Software Engineering Institute, and Highmark Health in various positions including data engineering, software engineering, and data science.
+I've previously worked as an intern at places such as Aurora Innovation, University of Pittsburgh as an ML research assistant, Uber ATG (now apart of Aurora Innovation), Komodo Analytics (local Pittsburgh Startup) CMU's Software Engineering Institute, and Highmark Health in various positions including data engineering, software engineering, and data science.